Sunday, October 6, 2019

 -------------------------------------------------------------

-A bridge too far...residents of Little Italy and the surrounding area cannot absorb the impact of a new Civic Hospital and the proliferation of condos on Queen Juliana Park, the Dow's Lake parking lot, the Dominion Observatory, Neatby Building, CFIA Lab and Booth Street campus.
-Is this someone's idea of a joke?
-To build a mega hospital on a National Historic Site?
-To ruin the character and livability of major tourism venue, Little Italy?
+A bridge too far...residents of Little Italy and the surrounding area cannot absorb the impact of a new Civic Hospital and residences on Queen Juliana Park, the Dow's Lake parking lot, Neatby Building, CFIA Lab and Booth Street campus.
+Do not build a hospital on a National Historic Site; on a landmark.
+Do not ruin the character and livability of major tourism venue, Little Italy.

 No comments: